-Monteverde is home to an amazing cloud forest.
+Monteverde Costa Rica is home to a unique cloud forest destination filled with lush green mountains and a cloudy moody feel.
 This area is great for hiking, wildlife viewing, zip lining, and more!

-Downtown Monteverde is not a memorable place, but there are some nice restaurants and bars that we enjoy.
-Get out of the downtown and really explore.
+Downtown Monteverde is small and has some nice restaurants, bars, and souvenir shops that we enjoy.
+Just make sure you get out of the downtown and really explore.
 You’ll be happy you did!

-Now on to the Monteverde budget travel guide!
+OK, now on to the Monteverde Costa Rica travel guide!

 The best option to get to Monteverde is to rent a car.
 If coming from San Jose or from Liberia you can rent a car from close to the airport (but free transportation to the rental car office is provided from the airport).